ebmakerlabs/toolkit/README.md

 This toolkit was produced by:
 * Judi, [East Bay Maker Labs](https://ebmakerlabs.com)
-* Jenny our awesome intern
+* Jenny Fang, our awesome intern
-* Alex Fowler, Mozilla
-* Chris Lonnen, Mozilla
+* Alex Fowler and Chris Lonnen, Mozilla
-* Mary
+* Zaki, Mary, and others at the [Digital Privacy & Legal Hackathon](https://www.hackerleague.org/hackathons/data-privacy-legal-hackathon)